 As an example, whistleblowing reports may include, but are not limited to, the following topics:

-- unlawful acts relating to the safety of employees.
+- acts or omissions relating to the internal market.

 Leonardo ensures protection from any act of retaliation, discrimination or penalisation against the whistleblower for reasons related, directly or indirectly, to reports submitted in good faith.
 In any event, in order to protect everyone’s dignity, honour and reputation, Leonardo is committed to offer maximum protection against defamatory whistleblowing reports.

 Submit a report at the following link: Whistleblowing platform